Factors to Consider

 • Who are your preferred physicians, hospital, and other healthcare providers?

-• Do you have any special health care needs, such as receiving outpatient services on a regular basis, or a history of frequent hospitalizations?
+• Do you have any special healthcare needs, such as receiving outpatient services on a regular basis, or a history of frequent hospitalizations?

 • Are you covered by Medicaid?